Good Food in Hong Kong – Best Wonton Noodles in Hong Kong – Shek Kee

 Forget Mak’s Noodles!
 And all the others.
 There is only one authentic and Best Wonton Noodles in Hong Kong, and that is Shek Kee!
 Really really Good Food in Hong Kong!

-I enjoy a good bowl of wonton noodles since young.
-Whenever I visit Hong Kong, I must have at least one bowl of wonton noodles at least once in a trip.
+I enjoyed a good bowl of wonton noodles since young.
+So, whenever I visit Hong Kong, I must have at least one bowl of wonton noodles, at least once in a trip.
+Without fail.

 This time round, I did extensive research to find where has the best wonton noodles, or so they claimed.
 And I discovered this hidden gem – Shek Kee Wonton Noodles!

-When in Hong Kong, you Must Try this!
+Tip: When you are in Hong Kong, you Must Try this!

 Shek Kee Wonton Noodles – The Overview & Rankings